Remote and Online Classes

 Access to Campus Studios and Labs

-- Open studio/lab time will be scheduled via an online reservation system in advance to ensure appropriate density and social distancing
+- Open studio/lab time must be scheduled in advance via FIT Book IT, the college's online reservation system, to ensure appropriate density and social distancing.

-- Appropriately trained technical personnel will be on hand to assist students
+- Appropriately trained technical personnel are on hand to assist students.

 Hybrid Approach for the School of Graduate Studies